SomeWeekendReading/someweekendreading.github.io/README.md

-# This is the data for an obscure blog by an obscure retired scientist
+# This is the data for an obscure blog of an even more obscure retired scientist

 [Jekyll](https://github.com/mojombo/jekyll) automatically builds it into a static site.
 It lets me write posts locally in Emacs, push up to GitHub as a content management system,